Nana Knows Best

 "You lied to Buffy didn't you, Xander?
-Didn't tell her Willow was trying the spell to restore Angel's soul did you?
+Didn't tell her Willow was trying the spell to restore Angel's soul?
 What did you say?"

 Giles towered over the teen, and his hands clenched and unclenched in anger.

-"I told her Willow said to kick his ass
+"I told her Willow said kick his ass

-and she did so what.
+, and she did so what.
 Everyone said she wasn't trying hard enough to kill Angelus.
-So, when she was finally ready to, you think I was going to tell her not to?
+So, when she was finally ready, I wasn't about to tell her not to?
 Do I look stupid?"

-"She had no choice so I did the right thing then."
+"She had no choice, so I did the right thing."
 Xander stubbornly defended his actions.